From: Sherry Lynn Gros, President, Highland Park Community Association Oct. 2019 – Present

 Optimist Lake at Milkhouse Creek in Mobile Alabama , is a reservoir of the Milkhouse Creek System that converges with Halls Mill Creek watershed flows into the Dog River then to Mobile Bay and finally into the Gulf of Mexico.

 For almost 100 years Optimist Lake provided a buffer zone for Federally protected wetlands.
 Since the collapse of the dam those wetlands are filling in with silt and pollutants from upstream.
 The waterfowl are gone.
 The lake is gone.
 In time the Greater Mobile area will realize the important role that Lake Optimist Dam served this community and will come to restore the area.
-In the meantime we are managing the parks, cleaning up dead wood, protecting the land from outsider takeover, and are working to get grants to restore the creek banks.
+In the meantime we are managing the parks, cleaning up dead wood, protecting the land from outsider takeover, and are working to get grants to restore the creek banks, the park, support local bird watching in the natural habitat, and building community gardening activities at the park.
 We ask that you support us in any way you are able.